Adhering to relevant government advice

 Outdoor and online activity should be considered for delivery.

-The advice for out of school organised activities is ‘Choirs, orchestras and group drama performances should not recommence at this point.’
+There is specific advice for drama and music activities on considering and mitigating risk.
+The advice for out of school organised activities is ‘Choirs should not recommence at this point.’

 Youth Link in partnership with the Scottish government have published COVID-19: Guiding Framework to support the delivery of youth work services.
 The guidance specifically mentions working with external agencies and working in settings controlled by external parties.
 It does though stress the benefits of digital working and outdoor.